trentstauff/FXBot/README.md

 ## How to Setup FXBot

+You can start off by cloning the repo by running `git clone --recurse-submodules -j8 https://github.com/trentstauff/FXBot`

 ### Requirements

 First, you need to have at least a practice account with Oanda (https://oanda.com/).
 Once logged in, you must create an API token and copy your account number.